jundalisay/superbnetlify/content/en/research/bacon/nova/book-2/chapter-11.md

 ---
-title: "Similar, Proportionate instances or physical parallels or resemblances"
+title: "Instances of power"
-heading: Chapter 5c
+heading: Chapter 11
-weight: 1
+weight: 40
 description: ""
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---

 ## 10. Instances of power, or the fasces (to borrow a term from the insignia of empire) or the wit or hands of man